cybermano/CustomNotes/README.md

 #### Disclaimer
 This is my first "public" module, and most important my first developing work so be careful to use in prod sites: test before on developing or debugging.

+#### Download
+Download the zip ad uncompress into /site/modules/ then refresh your module admin page.
+If you would download the files one by one, put the module into a directory into /site/modules/ and the relative JS into a subfolder with the same name of the JS.